Former Rocklin High School musician remembered

-Placer County District Attorney's office filed murder charges against a Roseville man in the death of 18-year-old Conner Bickford.
+Placer County District Attorney's office filed murder charges against a Roseville man in the death of 18-year-old Conner Bickford, a high school senior at Rocklin High School.

 Akiva Israel is being held at Placer County Jail with no bail.

-Bickford was remembered for his talents as a musician while at Rocklin High School.
+Bickford was remembered for his talents as a musician while at Rocklin HS.

 Douglass taught Bickford while at Rocklin High School.